 Admission to master's degree studies requires:

 Higher Education Entrance Qualification and a completed bachelor's degree comparable to a Norwegian bachelor's degree.
-Applicants with foreign education, please refer to the country list.

 a specialization defined by the programme